 Debit cards with rewards are hard to find, but they still exist.
 If you’re flexible about where you bank, it’s possible to get perks by spending money that you already have (instead of using a credit card).
-But things have changed in recent years, so you have fewer, less-appealing options.
+The number of options has dwindled since 2008, but several remain.

-Discover Bank has a Cashback Checking account that pays one percent on most debit card purchases.
-You can earn up to $360 per year, and there are no monthly fees or minimum balance requirements
+Their Cashback Checking account pays 1% on most debit card purchases.
+You can earn up to $360 cash back per year (up to $30 per month), with no monthly fees or minimum balance requirements.

-Being a prepaid debit card, it’s part of a standard checking account.
+This American Express card is a prepaid debit card.
+You can earn 1% on purchases, but the cash-back feature comes with a $7.95 monthly fee—so you need to spend enough to offset the fee.
+(No fee applies if you live in New York, Texas, or Vermont.)
+Being a prepaid debit card, it’s not part of a standard checking account.
 Instead, you “load” funds onto the card and spend from your loaded balance.

-PayPal’s Debit MasterCard BusinessCard provides one percent cash back on signature-based purchases (don’t use your PIN at checkout).
+This debit card provides 1% cash back on signature-based purchases (if you don’t use your PIN at checkout).
 However, the card is only available for PayPal business accounts.
-PayPal offers several cards to businesses and consumers, but your personal debit card won’t earn rewards.
-Learn more about the various cards available from PayPal.
+PayPal offers several cards to businesses and consumers, but your debit card won’t earn rewards.

-Credit cards are really your best bet for getting cash back.
-But those cards may be hard to qualify for, and they are typically more expensive.
-For more debit card ideas, read on.
+Credit cards are your best bet for getting cashback.
+But those cards may be hard to qualify for and are typically more expensive.

 Points and Perks